oracle/graal/README.md

 consist of Python code, you will probably want to install the [Python Language Support Plugin](https://plugins.jetbrains.com/plugin/631-python).

+You can also develop Sulong in Netbeans.
+The following command will generate the project files and print instructions on how to import them into the IDE:

+    mx netbeansinit

 If you want to inspect the command line that `mx` generates for a `mx` command you can use the `-v` flag.